The Modern Preserver: Meet Pickling Guru Kylee Newton

 Play around with different vinegars.
 I predominately use white wine, cider and red wine, though.
 Balsamic is a little too rich when pickling unless you are making a quick pickle with simpler ingredients.
 Also, I don't really use malt vinegar because I find it too rich and overpowering.
 You want the flavour combinations of produce, spice and vinegar to marry and complement each other, rather than fight against each other to stand out.

-If Kylee has inspired you to get pickling, her exclusive pickling recipes and a selection of our other favourites can be found in our Kitchen.
+If Kylee has inspired you to get pickling, her exclusive pickling recipes and a selection of our other favourites can be found in our recipe page.